The First National Bank Of Ottawa

 1902 $20 Blue Seal National Bank Note

-The First National Bank Of Ottawa also printed 598 sheets of Type1 1929 $10 national bank notes.
-This is a small print range, but it does not guarantee rarity.
+The First National Bank Of Ottawa also printed 4,250 sheets of Type1 1929 $10 national bank notes.
+That is a pretty typical sheet output for a national bank during the small size era.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note

-The First National Bank Of Ottawa also printed 162 sheets of Type1 1929 $20 national bank notes.
-That is an extremely small sheet printing number.
-Survivors are still likely but definitely not guaranteed.
+The First National Bank Of Ottawa also printed 1,246 sheets of Type1 1929 $20 national bank notes.
+That is a pretty typical sheet output for a national bank during the small size era.
 Andrew Jackson is featured on the front of each 1929 $20 bill.
 Be sure to take note of the serial number on your specific bank note.
 If it is 000001 then you can expect a nice premium.
 There is a special market for serial number one bank notes.
 Of course, even if the number isn’t #1, it could still be collectible and have a high value just based on its condition and rarity alone.

 Series of 1929 Type1 $20 National Bank Note

-The First National Bank Of Ottawa also printed 684 individual notes from the type2 1929 $10 national bank note series.
-Type2 1929 national bank notes are already rare to begin with.
-A printing of less than 1,000 is especially low.
+The First National Bank Of Ottawa also printed 1,239 individual notes from the type2 1929 $10 national bank note series.
+That may seem like a high number, but remember that is total notes printed for the denomination, not sheets printed.
 The easiest way to spot the difference between type1 1929 $10 bills and 1929 type2 $10 bills is in the serial number.
 Type2 notes have a serial number that ends with a number.
 1929 type1 notes have a serial number that ends with the letter A. Generally speaking, these $10 bills are rarer than the earlier type1 issues.
 However, most collectors don’t pay more for that rarity because they look basically the same.